Other equipment in the system includes at present: Samsung T240HD monitor. No, it is a

 do it by plugging their own equipment into the socket in the right hand

 side air vents.
-Whichever way you go, look at around £70-£80
+Whichever way you go, look at around £70-£80 for

-a chip for it, but it was beyond even my soldering skills, the pitch of
+chip for it, but it was beyond even my soldering skills, the pitch of

 the pins is exceptionally fine.
-I paid a professional outfit to fit
+I paid a professional outfit to

 the chip, and so saved myself no money at all!
-All such upgrades also
+All such upgrades

-kill the Macrovision which attempts to prevent recording of DVD films- but
+kill the Macrovision which attempts to prevent recording of DVD films-

-this never bothered me anyway since Macrovision only works sometimes and
+this never bothered me anyway since Macrovision only works sometimes

 only on VHS which I don't use!
 Companies you may like to try are: